-How biased is your forecast? — Logística ExpertLogística Expert
+How much bias is in your forecast? — Logística ExpertLogística Expert

 Logística Expert · Forecasting

 Most forecasts are wrong not because of math — but because of human bias.
-The Optimistic estimate inflates, the Pessimistic deflates.
-The Weighted method gives the Most Likely 4× more influence, so it pulls the result toward reality.
+The Weighted method gives the Most Likely 4× more influence, pulling the result toward reality.

 Optimistic + (4 × Most Likely) + Pessimistic